allanbrewer/fraud_finder/README.md

 --user-id             User ID for memory operations (default: default_user)
 ```

+The JSON analyzer now supports processing JSON files with different structures:
+- Single grant entry as a dictionary
+- Multiple grant entries as a list
+- Dictionary with lists of targets under various keys (e.g., "doge_targets")

 ### Twitter Poster Arguments

 ```
-mode                  Mode to use: 'text' or 'json' content               Text to post or path to JSON file with post content --quote-tweet-id      ID of tweet to quote (optional) --dry-run             Don't actually post to Twitter, just print what would be posted
+command               Command to execute: 'post', 'json', or 'generate' content               Text to post, path to JSON file with post content, or path to grant data JSON --quote-id            ID of tweet to quote (optional, for 'post' command) --output-file         Path to save generated post (for 'generate' command) --prompt-type         Type of prompt to use (default: x_doge, for 'generate' command) --provider            LLM provider to use (default: xai, for 'generate' command) --model               Model to use (default depends on provider, for 'generate' command) --user-id             User ID for memory operations (default: default_user, for 'generate' command) --dry-run             Don't actually post to Twitter, just print what would be posted
 ```

+The Twitter poster now supports three commands:
+- `post`: Post text directly to Twitter
+- `json`: Post content from a JSON file
+- `generate`: Generate a post from grant data JSON without posting

 ### Fraud Poster Arguments